-The Company's financial performance for the six months ended August 31, 2014, reflected the expenditures of time, energy and resource necessary to initiate the process of growing the electricity business.
+The Company's financial performance for the nine months ended November 30, 2014, reflected the expenditures of time, energy and resource necessary to initiate the process of growing the electricity business.
 That included the continuing development of a sales scheme to attract new customers and building IT infrastructure and hiring additional staff to support the growth.
-In addition the Company allocated resources to bid on five mineral exploration permits in New Zealand through its newly incorporated subsidiary, Lynx Platinum Limited, and received all five of them.
+In addition the Company allocated resources to bid on five mineral exploration permits in New Zealand through its newly incorporated subsidiary, Lynx Platinum Limited, and was awarded all five of them with an additional permit being granted on December 17, 2014.

-The operations of OHL have been included in Coronado for four quarters beginning in the period ended November 30, 2013 and supporting the efforts of the New Zealand business growth has been the focus of the Company's management since it was acquired.
-Management will continue to focus on achieving sales targets in the electrical sector.
-The mining exploration and development sector has been on maintenance for the last several quarters and with the addition of the five new mineral exploration permits in New Zealand, management has secured another growth opportunity for the Company with a low entry cost and minimum capital expenditure for the next twelve months.
+The operations of OHL have been included in Coronado for five quarters beginning in the period ended November 30, 2013 and supporting the efforts of the New Zealand business growth has been the focus of the Company's management since it was acquired.
+Management will continue to focus on achieving sales targets in the power generation and retailing sector.
+The mining exploration and development sector has been on maintenance for the last several quarters and with the addition of the six new mineral exploration permits in New Zealand, management has secured another growth opportunity for the Company with a low entry cost and minimum capital expenditure for the next twelve months.
 A discussion of each sector follows: